Portugal

 Topics

-Ministry of Economy and Digital Transition
+Ministry of Economy and Territorial Cohesion

-https://www.portugal.gov.pt/en/gc22/ministries/economy-and-digital-transition Lisbon
+https://www.portugal.gov.pt/en/gc25/ministries/economy-and-of-territorial-cohesion Lisbon

 Activities